nixworks/public/news/2016/04/13/index.md

 ##### LGBT rights in the United States
 ### [Louisiana Governor John Bel Edwards signs an anti-discrimination order protecting the rights of gay and transgender people that rescinds one his immediate predecessor, Bobby Jindal, signed that sought to limit same-sex marriage rights and the ability of transgender people to choose which public restrooms they may use. ](/news/2016/04/13/louisiana-governor-john-bel-edwards-signs-an-anti-discrimination-order-protecting-the-rights-of-gay-and-transgender-people-that-rescinds-one.md)
-_Context: anti-discrimination, Louisiana Governor, LGBT rights in the United States, John Bel Edwards, Bobby Jindal, gay and transgender people_
+_Context: anti-discrimination, John Bel Edwards, LGBT rights in the United States, Bobby Jindal, gay and transgender people, Louisiana Governor_

 ##### South Korean legislative election, 2016
 ### [Voters in South Korea go to the polls for a legislative election with the ruling Saenuri Party losing seats in a surprise setback. ](/news/2016/04/13/voters-in-south-korea-go-to-the-polls-for-a-legislative-election-with-the-ruling-saenuri-party-losing-seats-in-a-surprise-setback.md)